A CTO's Guide to Databricks Unity Catalog Implementation

 Hierarchical data catalog diagram showing Schema, Table, and access control with three figures.

 The litmus test for a successful SCIM setup: your platform team never manually adds a user to a group in Databricks.
-The entire user and group lifecycle—creation, updates, and deactivation—is fully automated and driven by the IdP.
+The entire user and group lifecycle - creation, updates, and deactivation - is fully automated and driven by the IdP.

-For existing Databricks users, migrating from a legacy Hive Metastore to Unity Catalog is the most delicate phase of implementation.
-A “big bang” cutover is a recipe for broken pipelines and business disruption.
-A phased, controlled migration is the only viable approach.
+For existing Databricks users, this is the most delicate phase of implementation.
+A “big bang” cutover risks broken pipelines and business disruption; a phased, controlled migration is the only approach that holds up in production.

 • Pipeline Health: Trigger dependent data pipelines and ML jobs to confirm they complete without errors.